Whisper Smarter, not Harder: Adversarial Attack on Partial Suppression: Limitations

 Whilst the results produced are conclusive, they are only limited to two of Whisper's smallest model sizes, which are less robust than bigger sizes like \code{large.en} or \code{turbo}.
 Further testing is needed to ensure the results are applicable and generalisable to larger model sizes and even other ASR models.\\

-Secondly, due to time and resource constraints, the experiments were carried out on a specific subset of one audio dataset.
+Secondly, due to time and resource constraints, the experiments were carried out on a small subset of the audio corpus.
 It is yet to be shown that the results are generalisable to most examples on most datasets.\\

 Next, most results were produced in one pass only, thus it is impossible to differentiate which values are outliers and which are not.
 This could lead to false positives and trends that may not accurately reflect the true weaknesses and strengths of the attack or the model.\\